-The kill switch $oldsymbol{1}$ is fitted on the left side of the handlebar.
+The kill switch 1 is fitted on the left side of the handlebar.
+Possible states

-- Kill switch ⊗ in basic position In this position, the ignition circuit is closed, and the engine can be started. - Kill switch pressed In this position, the ignition circuit is interrupted, a running engine stops, and a non-running engine will not start.
+- Kill switch ⊗ in basic position In this position, the ignition circuit is closed, and the engine can be started.

 6.5 Opening fuel tank filler cap